 About this WINE

-Méo-Camuzet is one of the undisputed star estates of Burgundy.
-Until 1988 most of the domaine's holdings were leased out to other vignerons and amazingly most of the wine was sold off to négociants in bulk.
-Today, it is a very different story.
+Méo-Camuzet is one of the most renowned estates in Burgundy today.
+Until 1988, its holdings were leased out to other vignerons who share-cropped the land; much of the wine was sold in bulk.

 Marsannay is the northern most wine village in the Côte de Nuits in Burgundy.
 Formerly known only for its rosé wine, Marsannay now has the appellation controlée for all three wine colours, though the white (Chardonnay) is rare.
 Vineyards now have to compete with the encroaching urban sprawl of Dijon.